ricwidjaya/restaurant_list/README.md

 npm install -g nodemon
 ```

-5. Run the data seeder using below npm script, if successful, `MongoDB Connected` will show in the terminal.
+5. Run the data seeder to create initial data by using below npm script, if successful, `MongoDB Connected` will show in the terminal.
 ```
-npm run dev
+npm run seed

 ```

 6. Run the server on localhost using below npm script, if successful, `Server Started` will show in the terminal.